-- preds¶ (Tensor) estimated probabilities of each document to be relevant. - target ¶ (Tensor) ground truth about each document being relevant or not. - k¶ (Optional[int]) consider only the top k elements (default: None)
+- preds f (Tensor) estimated probabilities of each document to be relevant. - target f (Tensor) ground truth about each document being relevant or not. - k¶ (Optional[int]) consider only the top k elements (default: None, which considers them all)

 Returns a single-value tensor with the fall-out (at k) of the predictions preds w.r.t. the labels target.